nus-cs2103-AY2223S1/tp/docs/team/charles1026.md

 #### Review/mentoring contributions

-- Reviewed multiple PRs for team members across the different SDLC versions.
+- Reviewed PRs for team members through the SDLC versions.
 - Aided teammates with debugging and highlighted errors / potential coding standards breaches to teammates.